gchq/gaffer-doc/docs/administration-guide/operation-score.md

 ## Score Resolver

-A `ScoreResolver` is used to retreive the score associated with a provided Operation.
+A [`ScoreResolver`](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/store/operation/resolver/ScoreResolver.html) is used to retreive the score associated with a provided Operation.

-In most cases, the [`DefaultScoreResolver`](https://gchq.github.io/gaffer-doc/v1docs/javadoc/gaffer/uk/gov/gchq/gaffer/store/operation/resolver/DefaultScoreResolver.html) is suitable.
+In most cases, implementing the [`DefaultScoreResolver`](https://gchq.github.io/gaffer-doc/v1docs/javadoc/gaffer/uk/gov/gchq/gaffer/store/operation/resolver/DefaultScoreResolver.html) interface will be suitable.
 However, some operations require specific ways of calculating their score so will require the implementation of different scoreResolver handlers.

 In the case of NamedOperations, the [`NamedOperationScoreResolver`](https://gchq.github.io/gaffer-doc/v1docs/javadoc/gaffer/uk/gov/gchq/gaffer/store/operation/resolver/named/NamedOperationScoreResolver.html) should be implemented in the OperationDeclarations.json.